ENCCS/julia-for-hpda/content/regression.rst

 black cherry trees: girth, height and volume
 (see Atkinson, A. C. (1985) Plots, Transformations and Regression.
 Oxford University Press).

-.. todo:: Black cherry trees
+.. exercise:: Black cherry trees

-   In this exerise we use also the package StatsBase:
+   In this exercise we use also the package StatsBase:

    .. code-block:: julia